raphaelmansuy/digital_palace/40-the-impatients_serie/2024-08-14-AI-and-finance.md

    print(apple_data.head())
    ```

-2. Economic Indicators: These provide context for market movements and can be crucial for macro-level analysis:
+2. **Economic Indicators**: These provide context for market movements and can be crucial for macro-level analysis:

    Example: Fetching economic data using the FRED (Federal Reserve Economic Data) API: